 View regularly updated data sets from primary sources for the U.S., Indiana, and Indiana's metro areas.
 Update notifications are available through the Indiana Business Bulletin and Twitter.

 Access county-level information including demographics, education, health, and social capital.
 The site also includes the Economic Impact Calculator, a tool that estimates the direct and indirect effects of the introduction of a new business to a county.
+Produced in collaboration with the Center for Community Economic Development.

 Created for the special needs of grant writers, this site offers county-level information including demographics, education, health, and social capital.
 Includes information about tax increment financing (TIF) and the Economic Impact Calculator for estimating the economic and fiscal effects of new business development.

 This report provides an objective, data-focused assessment of the factors that influence the quality of life and the economic conditions within each county.
+Produced in collaboration with the Center for Community Economic Development.

 Produced for Conexus Indiana, this annual report grades state performance on a number of factors that affect the health of the manufacturing industry.